shannonlindsay/Data-AI-Dev/index.md

 Together with your partner, test each of the labs below and provide feedback via a GitHub **[issue](https://github.com/shannonlindsay/Data-AI-Dev/issues/new)** or **[pull request](https://github.com/shannonlindsay/Data-AI-Dev/pulls)**.
 If you are less familiar with GitHub, log an **issue**, where you'll describe the issue you are seeing in the lab.

+Please look at the [other issues](https://github.com/shannonlindsay/Data-AI-Dev/issues) before you log a new issue.
+If someone has already reported it, you can comment on their issue.

 # Content Directory

 Hyperlinks to each of the lab exercises and demos are listed below.